Dredging: Krabbelaar

 This is an early type of dredger which was formerly used in shallow water in the Netherlands.
 It was a flat-bottomed boat with spikes sticking out of its bottom.
 As tide current pulled the boat, the spikes scraped seabed material loose, and the tide current washed the material away, hopefully to deeper water.
 Krabbelaar is the Dutch word for "scratcher".

 Water injection

-A water injection dredger uses a small jet to inject water under low pressure (to prevent the sediment from exploding into the surrounding waters) into the seabed to bring the sediment in suspension, which then becomes a turbidity current, which flows away down slope, is moved by a second burst of water from the WID or is carried away in natural currents.
+A water injection dredger (WID) uses a small jet to inject water under low pressure (to prevent the sediment from exploding into the surrounding waters) into the seabed to bring the sediment in suspension, which then becomes a turbidity current, which flows away down slope, is moved by a second burst of water from the WID or is carried away in natural currents.
 Water injection results in a lot of sediment in the water which makes measurement with most hydrographic equipment (for instance: singlebeam echosounders) difficult.

 Pneumatic

 These dredgers use a chamber with inlets, out of which the water is pumped with the inlets closed.
 It is usually suspended from a crane on land or from a small pontoon or barge.
 Its effectiveness depends on depth pressure.